deltachat/deltachat-pages/ca/help.md

 - Your profile picture isn't sent with every message, but regularly enough that your contacts will re-receive your profile picture, even if they add a new device.

+### Can I set a Signature Text/Status/Motto with Delta Chat? {#signature}

+Yes,
+you can do so under "Settings > Profile > Signature Text".
+Your contacts who use Delta Chat will see it when they view your contact details.
+To everyone else,
+It will appear as an e-mail signature below the text of all your messages.

 ### Does Delta Chat support HTML e-mails?